-Race-specific resistance is a complete resistance to a specific race (pathotype) of P. sojae, in which the fungus is unable to colonize the plant tissue.
+Single-gene resistance is a complete resistance to a specific pathotype of P. sojae, in which the fungus is unable to colonize the plant tissue.
 Many soybean varieties have resistance genes, called Rps for “resistant to Phytophthora sojae”.
 The most common Rps genes that are available include Rps1a, Rps1c, Rps1k, Rps3a, and Rps6 or a combination of one or more Rps genes.
 This information is available in seed catalogs and in state variety evaluations.

 Varieties with the same resistance genes may perform differently because of different levels of partial resistance (also called field resistance or tolerance) to all pathotypes of Phytopthora.
 Soybean varieties with high levels of partial resistance can become infected with P. sojae but symptoms are not as severe as varieties that are highly susceptible.
 Partial resistance will not be as effective during the first 7-10 days until seedlings are established, or when disease pressure is high.

 In fields with known Phytophthora root rot problems or conditions that would favor disease, the current recommendation is to always choose a cultivar with the best levels of partial resistance available in the desired maturity group.
 Partial resistance will not eliminate Phytophthora root rot, but it may delay disease onset.
 Select a cultivar based on which specific resistance genes are known to be effective in your region.

 2. Monitor the performance of the Rps genes